kynazz/uh/README.md

 I am pretty bad at explaining stuff.
 I might struggle with it alot.
 So pls b patient.. :(

-I can match your enegry pretty quick,so don't be afraid 2 cuddle/talk 2 me ^^(especially when it comes 2 roblox,old media stuff,BANDS!!.)
+I can match your energy pretty quick,so don't be afraid 2 cuddle/talk 2 me ^^(especially when it comes 2 roblox,old media stuff,BANDS!!.)

 HOMESTUCKLINGS PLS INTT (brostrider heavy dni)